 Documentation and assembly instructions for the FarmBot Genesis tracks

-The two tracks must be a parallel distance apart between 0.5m and 1.5m for Genesis, and 1.5m and 3m for Genesis XL and Genesis MAX so that the gantry may span the distance between them.
-Tracks may be spaced closer together than the maximum, in which case you may consider cutting the gantry main beam so that it does not inconveniently extend beyond the tracks.
+Standard tracks are composed of two 1.5m long aluminum extrusions butted up against each other end-to-end for a total track length of 3m.
+The two tracks must be a parallel distance apart between 0.5m and 1.5m so that the standard gantry may span the distance between them.
+If you position your tracks close together you may consider cutting the gantry main beam so that it does not inconveniently extend beyond your tracks very far.

 Shortening the tracks

 You can shorten your tracks to a minimum length of around 0.5m.
 The easiest way to shorten your tracks is to remove one of the extrusions from each track so your overall length is 1.5m.
 Should you want an overall track length different than 1.5 or 3m, you will need to use a hacksaw or horizontal bandsaw to cut the extrusions to your desired length.